Vpet95/git-sc/README.md

 The `ownerFilter` above allows you to narrow down the list of potential branches to be deleted by a list of Shortcut ticket owner names.
 This filter accepts two options:

-- `only`: supply an array of strings representing Shortcut ticket owner names to allow deletion
+- `any`: supply an array of strings representing Shortcut ticket owner names to allow deletion
 - `not`: the inverse of above - delete allowed if branch corresponds to a Shortcut ticket owned by someone not in this list.

 Acceptable values for the owner filter options include: